SPUR-TECH/uriskitchen/README.md

 ## Existing features:

-- consistent NAVBAR on all pages for ease of use
+- consistent NAVBAR on all pages for ease of use.
-- flowing background image and styling
+- flowing background image and styling.
-- flowing typography on all pages
+- flowing typography on all pages.
-- Clear instructions to ordering
+- Clear instructions to ordering.
-- consistent footer on all pages
+- consistent footer on all pages.
-- Authentication system to complete order
+- Authentication system to complete order.
-    - Sign up page to insert personal details
+    - Sign up page to insert personal details.
-    - Log in page for quick access on returning users
+    - Log in page for quick access on returning users .
-    - Log out page to exit from site
+    - Log out page to exit from site.
-    - Leave, Edit or Delete a message
+    - Leave, Edit or Delete a comment.
-- Authentication system to gain access to admin panel
+- Authentication system to gain access to admin panel.
-    - Log in as admin or staff member to gain access to Admin panel
+    - Log in as admin or staff member to gain access to Admin panel.

 - [Back to the top](#urais-thai-kitchen)